 Alas, two weeks after David Sawyer died, so did Nell Sawyer.
 Suddenly, little Luke was orphaned.
 Nell Sawyer had made plans for her son, however.
 In May 2005, she’d added a codicil to her will designating friends Leola and Robert McDonald as his guardians.
 She chose back-up guardians should the McDonalds be unavailable.

-What was clear was that Ellen Michel Sawyer McFarland did not want her little boy to be raised by her ex-husband and Kathleen Troia McFarland.
+What was clear was that Ellen “Nell” Michel McFarland Sawyer did not want her little boy to be raised by her ex-husband and Kathleen Troia McFarland.
 But neither of the designated couples ever took Luke.

 Mysteriously, and without question, the boy immediately went to live with his mother’s ex-husband and his second wife.
-According to court papers, the now 17-year-old Luke’s court-appointed guardians became his older brother Gavin, then 23, and the possible next senator from New York: Kathleen Troia McFarland.
+According to court papers, the now 17-year-old Luke’s court-appointed guardians became his older brother Gavin, then 23, along with Gavin’s mom, Luke’s step mom, the possible next senator from New York: Kathleen Troia McFarland.

 This was specifically against Ellen Sawyer’s wishes.
 She disliked Alan McFarland so much that in 1992, she wrote in her will that she didn’t want him to raise her child or get back the Southampton mansion she’d won in their divorce: